yocontra/node-gdal-next/README.md

 The 3.2 branch of `gdal-async` is compatible with [`ndarray` from `scijs`](https://github.com/scijs/ndarray), but the array must be in a positive/positive row-major stride.
 A separate plugin [ndarray-gdal](https://github.com/mmomtchev/ndarray-gdal) allows zero-copy I/O, with GDAL-backed interleaving in C++ using SIMD instructions, for all possible strides both for 2D raster data and N-dimensional `MDArray` data.
 The plugin requires `gdal-async@3.3` and it is not compatible with the `gdal-async@3.2` branch.

+### Pruning the source tree

+A special NPM script target, `npm run prune` allows to delete most of the bundled source packages - these are not needed unless rebuilding from source.
+It significantly reduces the overall size of this module.

+### Using in Amazon Linux Lambdas

+Amazon Linux will be supported starting from `gdal-async@3.3.4`.
+There is no shared GDAL support, only the bundled GDAL version is supported.
+It is highly recommended that you prune the module before deploying to an Amazon Lambda - when pruned the module is only 16MB zipped.

 ## Bundled Drivers

 When using the bundled GDAL version, the following drivers will be available: